alphagov/gds-pre-commit/README.md

 The detect-secrets tool may discover a secret in your repository that you want to exclude because it's a false positive.
 It may also find lots of legitimate secrets that you need to confirm.

+If you receive an error message regarding your secrets baseline file, it will most likely be because you didn't follow the [usage](https://github.com/alphagov/gds-pre-commit#usage) and run your first audit guidelines.

-The best way to __ensure your whole repository contains no secrets__ but the tool also __ignores any false positives__ in the future is to [run an audit](https://github.com/Yelp/detect-secrets#auditing-a-baseline) against your `.secrets.baseline` file before your run your first commit after installation.
+### Ensure your repo contains no secrets and ignores false positives
+[Run an audit](https://github.com/Yelp/detect-secrets#auditing-a-baseline) against your `.secrets.baseline` file before your run your first commit after installation.

 Once you have run a `scan` to create a `.secrets.baseline` file as mentioned in the [Usage section](https://github.com/alphagov/gds-pre-commit#usage) above, run the following command: